SECPS/TraVarT-DOPLERPlugin/README.md

 >
 > This implication constraint will then be converted into a rule and stored in $rules(x_{n1})$.
 >
-> E.g. consider the following feature model:
+> E.g., consider the following feature model:
 > ````
 > features
 >    root